R&H Logo

 Self-Help Eviction

-A self-help eviction occurs when a landlord or homeowner attempts to kick out a roommate tenant, romantic partner, or family member by barring their access to the home – or dumping the tenant’s possessions out on the sidewalk.
+A self-help eviction/wrongful eviction occurs when a landlord or homeowner attempts to kick out a roommate, tenant, romantic partner, or family member by taking away their home access or dumping the tenant’s possessions out on the sidewalk.
 This is illegal.
 Don’t do it.

 Instead, it’s best to treat adult child evictions as tenant evictions.
 The process takes a little longer, but the procedure is clearly defined, and it will result in your troublesome adult child leaving your property one way or another.

 The eviction process must begin with you serving your child (the tenant) advance written notice asking them to leave.
-This is called a Notice to Quit.
-You should give them at least 21 days to move out, or no sooner than the end of the next business month, in most situations.
-In the case of an at-will tenancy, you need only give three days’ notice.
+This is called a Notice to Terminate Tenancy.

 Make two copies of the written notice.
 Give one to your child (tenant) and keep the other for your records.